-For services covered by Medicare Part A or B that are not related to your terminal prognosis (except for emergency care or urgently needed care):
+For services covered by Medicare Part A or B that are not related to your terminal prognosis:

 • The provider will bill Medicare for your services.
 Medicare will pay for the services covered by Medicare Part A or B. You pay nothing for these services.